hauke96/simple-task-manager/doc/operation/docker.md

 * `stm-server`: The go-server application without the database
 * `stm-db`: The database

+See [stm.md](./stm.md) for a minimal example of a compose file when hosting STM yourself.

 ## Image versions

 The container use a specific version of an image (e.g. `postgres:17`) instead of general tags like `:latest`.